CharltonJames04/LCA-Core-Project/README.md

 2. Open the folder in Visual Studio Code.
 3. Open `index.html` in your browser.
 4. You can also use the VS Code Live Server extension for a better local preview.

-## Business Rules Implemented
-- Employee data is centralised in one interface.
-- Payroll calculations are automated using salary, tax, UIF and medical aid deductions.
-- Digital payslips are generated for employees.
-- Leave requests can be submitted and reviewed by HR staff.
-- Approved leave automatically affects attendance status.
-- The system is fully front-end and uses dummy data.